 — Ekklesiyar Yan’uwa a Nigeria (EYN, the Church of the Brethren in Nigeria) will be celebrating its centennial in 2023, 100 years after the founding of the Church of the Brethren Mission in 1923 that led to the organization of Lardin Gabas and then EYN.
 (Find a history of the church in Nigeria at www.brethren.org/global/nigeria/history.
 Please submit any suggestions for corrections or additions to this history to firstname.lastname@example.org.)
 Initial plans for the celebration will include the more than 60 districts of EYN holding 10 “zonal” celebrations beginning in January, in various places across the denomination.
-Culminating celebrations may take place in March in Garkida, the place where the Church of the Brethren mission got its start; in Kwarhi, where the EYN Headquarters and Kulp Theological Seminary are located; and in Abuja, the nation’s capital city.
+Celebrations may be held in the village where the Church of the Brethren mission got its start; at the EYN Headquarters and Kulp Theological Seminary, and in the nation’s capital city.

 Please pray… For Ekklesiyar Yan’uwa a Nigeria, its leader, districts and congregations, and all of the members of the Church of the Brethren in Nigeria, as they look forward to celebrating their 100th anniversary as a church.